 This blog post contains affiliate and referral links.
 I may earn a small commission to fund my coffee habit if you use these links to subscribe to a service or make a purchase.
 You will not be charged extra, and you’ll keep me supplied in caffeine.
 It’s a win for everyone, really.

 Tis the season – for setting goals and making resolutions to take one step closer to your idealized self.
 If you’re anything like me, you’re thinking, “This year will be the year I finally [insert aspiration here].”
 I think similarly, after moving abroad without a job, many trailing spouses feel inspired to achieve something new.
 Finally, write a book?
 There are probably endless coffee shops to spend free time working on it.
 Want to train for a marathon?
 The time to put in miles is abundant.
-Yet, less than half of us make it through six months of sticking to a resolution – according to research conducted in 2015 (I honestly don’t think much of our behavior has changed since then, and I had to pay to see the latest data – rude).
+Still, less than half of us make it through six months of sticking to a resolution – according to research conducted in 2015 (I honestly don’t think much of our behavior has changed since then, and I had to pay to see the latest data – rude).
 Even with the greatest of intentions, many of us don’t accomplish those goals.
 Why is that?
 Don’t be too hard on your hot mess side.
 The temptation to quit might be too powerful, or is it?

 Life coaches and other experts are teeming with tips and rules to adhere to for life-altering success.
 The virtues of setting SMART goals are front and center with just a quick Google search (There’s a great breakdown with templates for writing your own SMART goals here).
 The advice doesn’t stop there, and it’s a lot of the same.
 With all of this information, why can’t we follow through?